redstone-finance/redstone-docs/docs/smart-contract-devs/price-feeds.md

 Thanks to its unique design, RedStone can provide 1000+ price feeds for various types of data, including:

-- crypto
+- Crypto
-- stocks
+- Stocks
-- currencies
+- Currencies
-- commodities
+- Commodities
 - ETFs
-- and many more...
+- And many more...

 You can check all the available data provided by RedStone in [our web app.](https://app.redstone.finance/#/app/tokens)